 Purpose of form.
 Complete Form W-4R to have payers withhold the correct amount of federal income tax from your nonperiodic payment or eligible rollover distribution from an employer retirement plan, annuity (including a commercial annuity), or individual retirement arrangement (IRA).
-See page 2 for the rules and options that are available for each type of payment.
+See page 2 of the Form W4-R instructions for the rules and options that are available for each type of payment.
 Don't use Form W-4R for periodic payments (payments made in installments at regular intervals over a period of more than 1 year) from these plans or arrangements.
 Instead, use Form W-4P, Withholding Certificate for Periodic Pension or Annuity Payments.
 For more information on withholding, see Pub.
-505, Tax Withholding and Estimated
+505, Tax Withholding and Estimated Tax.